redjack/rflow/README.md

   accessed by an array.

 * __Connection__ - a directed link between an output port and an input port.
-RFlow supports generalized connection types, however only ZeroMQ IPC links are currently used.
+RFlow supports generalized connection types; however, only ZeroMQ links are currently used.

 * __Message__ - a bit of serialized data that is sent out an output port and recieved on an input port.
 Due to the serialization,